izeltan/MachineLearningBlog/README.md

 <br/>

 ## Introduction
-This gitHub page is created to submit and share the homeworks, projects & exercises have been done in Machine Learning Course which is instructed by Özgün Balaban.
+Machine Learning Course which is instructed by Özgün Balaban.
 <br/>

 <br/>